yonasBSD/ternfs/README.md

         * directory -> parent directory mapping to perform "no loops" checks
       * state persisted through RocksDB with 5-node distributed consensus through LogsDB
       * communicates with the shards to perform the cross-directory actions
-      * communicates with shuckle to register itself, fetch shards, insert statistics
+      * communicates with registry to register itself, fetch shards, insert statistics
   * **block service**
     * up to 1 million logical instances
     * 1 logical instance = 1 disk